sloth8890/Data_Structures/stack_queue/README.md

 ## Conclusion

 Common use cases for stacks include managing function calls in a programming language (the call stack), parsing expressions, undo mechanisms in software, and solving problems recursively.

-Queues are commonly used in scenarios where tasks need to be executed in the order they are received, such as print job management, task scheduling, and breadth-first search algorithms.
+Where queues are commonly used in scenarios where tasks need to be executed in the order they are received, such as print job management, task scheduling, and breadth-first search algorithms.